 Since the inception of mild steel we have progressed to high-tensile steel, which is used for commuter bikes where weight still isn't too important but extra strength is appreciated, and various alloys.
 We are going to discuss steel alloys in the next section.

 Chrome-moly, cromo, chromoly are all names for the same extremely popular material.
 This form of steel is a type of engineering steel that garnered it's name from the mix of 'chromium' and 'Molybdenum'.
 0.8% - 1.1% molybdenum is used with a medium carbon content for this alloy.

-The vast majority of mid range bikes are made from aluminium.
+The vast majority of mid range bikes are made from aluminum.
 Reduced weight and relatively inexpensive price make it perfect for a lot of cycling disciplines.
-Aluminium is often in competition with steel in the world of bikes.
+Aluminum is often in competition with steel in the world of bikes.
 Being about a third as stiff, a third as heavy and more expensive the respective materials are much better suited to different parts and disciplines.

-Steel is much stronger and much better at flexing and returning to it’s original shape than aluminium.
-For something like a road bike which doesn’t have suspension, uses thin tubes and endures various external forces aluminium won’t fare so well.
+Steel is much stronger and much better at flexing and returning to it's original shape than aluminum.
+For something like a road bike which doesn't have suspension, uses thin tubes and endures various external forces aluminum won't fare so well.